Nothing will make you feel more alive than going for a swim in cold water!

 As someone with VERY fine hair, this was a big one for me!
 Scientific research is limited regarding the effect cold water has on your skin and hair but there is some evidence of its positive effects.

-According to an article published on the website NaturallyCurly.com, cold water closes and strengthens your hair cuticles.
-WIN!
 Unlike hot water, cold water doesn’t dry out the sebum layer, a naturally lubricated barrier that provides protection for your skin and hair.
 As a result, your hair may be more likely to become stronger and healthier over time.

 What have I noticed?

-I can say from my time experimenting with cold water therapy this is what I have experienced-
+From my time experimenting with cold water therapy this is what I have experienced-